amazon-ion/ion-docs/_books/ion-1-1/src/binary/e_expressions.md

 ## Encoding Expressions

 > [!NOTE]
 > This chapter focuses on the binary encoding of e-expressions.
-The [_Macros_](../macros.md) section explains what they are and how they are used.
+> The [_Macros_](../macros.md) section explains what they are and how they are used.

 ### E-expression with the address in the opcode

+Opcodes `0x00`-`0x47` are single byte macro addresses.

-If the value of the opcode is less than `64` (`0x40`), it represents an E-expression invoking the macro at the corresponding __address__—-an offset within the local macro table.
+If the value of the opcode is less than `72` (`0x48`), it represents an E-expression invoking the macro at the corresponding __address__—-an offset within the local macro table.

 #### Invocation of macro address `7`
 ```
-┌──── Opcode in 00-3F range indicates an e-expression
+┌──── Opcode in 00-47 range indicates an e-expression
 │     where the opcode value is the macro address
 │
 07